Joann-code/Simple-cute-calculator/README.md

-# 🧮 Cute Retro Calculator
+# 🧮 Simple cute Calculator

 A simple, cute, retro-style calculator website built using **HTML**, **CSS**, and **JavaScript**.
 It has soft pastel colors, rounded buttons, and Nintendo-inspired vibes 🎮.